l8stwisd8m/longintlib/README.md

 ```

 There are plenty useful constants and macros in `longintconst` and `longintmacro` headers.
 See `docs` folder for explanation.

+By the way, you can copy a `template` or expolore some examples, located in the `example`.
+Run `make examples` to build them.

 ## Issues, contributing etc.